 13. Be gentle with yourself.

 Don’t worry about the laundry or the dishes.
 Chores can wait.
-If it doesn’t have to be done, leave it for another time or for someone else to handle.
+If it doesn’t have to be done, leave it for another time or for someone else to handle it.

-Labor, delivery and the first few weeks home with a newborn are really tough, give yourself time to recover.
+Labor, delivery, postpartum recovery, and the first few weeks home with a newborn are really tough, give yourself time to recover.

 So absolutely feel free to limit visitors until you have had a chance to recover for a few weeks.

 If they come to visit, they should be coming to help you.

 15. Stay alert to signs of postpartum depression.